What is the difference between a 'compost' and a 'growing medium'?

 Why is the Government trying to reduce our use of peat?

 Because peat formation is very very slow, it is not considered sustainable to harvest it at the current rate.
 Once peat-bogs are drained the plants and animals associated with this type of ecosystem are lost and is difficult to restore them afterwards to exactly the same condition as they were originally.
 Peat bogs are also a carbon sink in a similar way to rain forests.
 Much of our peatlands have already been drained for agriculture, forestry and building; it is not just extraction for horticultural use that has caused the problem.
-Two thirds of the peat harvested globally is burnt in power stations, however the UK Government wants to reduce peat extraction wherever possible and therefore has targets for a gradual replacement of peat by other materials.

 Are peat alternatives as good?